Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 Motive: Unknown.

 And that was really the sticking point.
 None of the three men had any kind of a good *reason* to steal a nuclear physics package.
 Hephaestus’ security department had dug into all three of them with voracious intensity and turned up absolutely fuck all.
-No terrorist connections, nothing worrying in their psychological profiles---and Drew now knew a lot more about all three men than he felt completely comfortable with nowadays, right down to the kind of freaky porn that Aida liked to watch---nothing.
+No terrorist connections, nothing worrying in their psychological profiles - and Drew now knew a lot more about all three men than he felt completely comfortable with nowadays, right down to the kind of freaky porn that Aida liked to watch - nothing.

 Jordan was kind of a cocky smart-ass with a chubby for his own talents, but who could blame him?
 The man could take a freighter and *literally* park it on a penny.
 He’d landed *I Met God And She Booped My Nose* on the target asteroid with its drill array aligned to within two or three millimeters of perfection.